mangalam-research/wed/doc/usage.rst

 given to edit.
 This is due to the fact that the same document can be represented in XML in multiple ways.
 Notably:

-* Comments, CDATA, and processing instructions are not preserved.
+* The XML declaration is not preserved.

 * The order of the attributes could differ.